Moult/pyttyplay/README.md

 <Up>      Speed * 2

 positional arguments:
   filepath              Path or URL to .ttyrec file.
-Supports .gz.
+Supports .gz and .bz2.

 options:
   -h, --help            show this help message and exit